 While taking valerian, caution should be used when driving or operating machinery.

 Tagar Can Dull the Mind

-Tagar is herbal sedative and tranquillizer.
-Tranquilizer refers to calming mental state and Sedative refers to calming of anxiety but may also impair alertness.
+Tagar is herbal sedative, and tranquilizer.
+Tranquilizer refers to calming mental state, and Sedative refers to calming of anxiety but may also impair alertness.

-Excessive use Tagar may dull the mind and may cause central paralysis and other severe conditions.
-When taken for long term as it can cause mental depression in some people.
+Excessive use of Tagar may dull the mind, and may cause central paralysis, and other severe conditions.
+When taken for the long term as it can cause mental depression in some people.

 In case, you are taking sedative drugs such as benzodiazepines, don’t take valerian in addition to them, except under physician supervision.

 Tagar can increase the heat inside the body.
 Excess heat is an unsuitable condition which can lead to sleep disturbance, burning sensation in the eyes-hands, uneasiness in the stomach, ulcers, digestion problems like acidity, and gas.